ameisner/lsst_decam_recipe/README.md

 2|410915|g|2015-02-17|2015-02-17T03:22:34.400354|86.0|26|26|2||||2015A-0608|Blind15A_26
 ```

 Similarly, when calibrations are ingested, another database file called ```DATA/CALIB/calibRegistry.sqlite3``` is created.
 Inspecting this database can be useful.
-For instance, at one point when I was wrongly trying to ingest defect lists from FITS binary tables in ```ap_verify_hits2015``` repo, I noticed that the defects table within ```calibRegistry.sqlite3``` was empty.
+For instance, at one point when I was wrongly trying to ingest defect lists from FITS binary tables in the ```ap_verify_hits2015``` repo, I noticed that the defects table within ```calibRegistry.sqlite3``` was empty.

 $ sqlite3 DATA/CALIB/calibRegistry.sqlite3
 SQLite version 3.37.0 2021-11-27 14:13:22